Gradual smoothing: strong hypercontractivity and logarithmic Sobolev inequalities: Introduction

 Although the operator~$\log(I-\Delta)$ has been previously considered in the literature, we have not found the associated logarithmic Sobolev inequalities obtained here stated anywhere else.
 To the best of our knowledge, they constitute the first example of \emph{essential} logarithmic Sobolev inequalities in an infinite measure space, in the sense that our operator does not satisfy any stronger Sobolev inequality of the form~\eqref{eq:sobolevembedding}.
-These inequalities represent the second main contribution of the paper.
+Furthermore, the logarithmic Sobolev inequality serves a different purpose here than in the previous literature.
+It is typically used to obtain asymptotic results via entropy methods; in our setting, it provides the best energy estimate (Sobolev embedding) expected for $0^+$-order operators.
+Establishing these inequalities is the second main contribution of the paper.

 Then, we examine general operators whose kernels satisfy~$J(x,y) \sim |x-y|^{-N}$ for~$x\sim y$.
-We prove that such operators enjoy strong hypercontractivity, but fail to be~supercontractive ---and hence also ultracontractive.
-The argument relies on several of the results established earlier and shows that the obtained conclusion is optimal.
-This smoothing effect for Lévy operators that may be non-translation-invariant constitutes the third main contribution of the paper.
+We prove that such operators enjoy strong hypercontractivity, but fail to be~supercontractive, and hence also ultracontractive.
+The proof relies essentially on the equivalence established earlier, together with a fine analysis of the model operator $\log(I-\Delta)$.
+The key idea is to transfer hypercontractivity via logarithmic Sobolev inequalities for operators with comparable kernels.
+We also show that the result is optimal: regularization is necessarily gradual.
+This smoothing effect for Lévy operators that need not be translation invariant is the third main contribution of the paper.